pedrovgs/Buzz/README.md

 If your screen is small, remember you can configure the album screen cell height from your .env file using the variable ``REACT_APP_CELL_HEIGHT``.
 If your screen height is 480px, you can set up a ``REACT_APP_CELL_HEIGHT=150`` configuration.

+#### Disable screen saver

+As the detail screen can be used like a infinite carousel showing the pictures you've taken usin Buzz we'd recommend you to disable the Raspberry Pi screen saver adding the line ``xserver-command=X -s 0 dpms`` to your ``/etc/lightdm/lightdm.conf`` file.
+You might need to reboot your Raspberry Pi.

 Developed By
 ------------